Machine Identity Observability Platforms: Securing the Non-Human Workforce

 Understanding the Rise of Non-Human Identities

-Did you know that non-human identities now outnumber human identities in most organizations?
+Did you know that non-human identities now outnumber human identities in most organizations (Opportunities and benefits of non-human identities (NHIs))?
 This surge introduces a new frontier in cybersecurity, demanding specialized strategies.

-The rise of non-human identities (NHIs)—such as service accounts, APIs, bots, and cloud workloads—is transforming the digital landscape.
+The rise of non-human identities (NHIs)—such as service accounts, api keys, certificates, ssh keys, cloud instance roles, and more—is transforming the digital landscape.
 Understanding their role and inherent risks is crucial:

 • Explosive Growth: NHIs are multiplying rapidly due to cloud adoption, microservices architecture, and increased automation.
 Each application, service, and automated task often requires its own identity to function, leading to a sprawl that's difficult to manage.